It's something none of us want to think about: our demise. What will happen after we're gone? Will we have a big funeral? Will anybody show up?

 Before we discuss what the VA will pay, let's discuss the major costs associated with dying.

-According to the National Funeral Directors Association, the average cost of a funeral with burial in 2018 was $9,755; the average cost of a funeral with cremation was $6,560.
+According to the National Funeral Directors Association, the average cost of a funeral with burial in 2020 is nearly $10,000; the average cost of a funeral with cremation is nearly $7,000.